polysyllabic/chaos/README.md

 _Write logs to a file with -o:_
 `./chaos/utils/validate_mod.sh -g chaos/examples/tlou2.toml -m "Aimbot" -o /tmp/validate_mod.log`

+Note that while you can run `make_modlist` from any computer with Python, `parse_game_config` is a Linux commandline utility, and `validate_mod` must be run from the Pi itself, since it interacts with the controller.

 ## Questions That People Might Frequently Ask (if anyone asked questions)